solana-foundation/developer-content/content/courses/native-development/deserialize-custom-data-frontend.md

   - Fetch a program’s accounts
   - Use Borsh to deserialize custom data
 description:
-  Understand how Solana uses PDAs to create an onchain key-value store that can be used to store, and deterministically retrieve, data for your programs.
+  Deserialize instructions in JS/TS clients to send to your native program.
 ---

 ## Summary